Gizra/Gizra-Way-Book/our_brand.md

 ###Our Position

-Our position is revisited every year to make sure we are focusing on the right potential client groups - find the clients that [fit](http://www.gizra.com/fit/).
+Our position is revisited every year to make sure we are focusing on the right potential client groups - that we find the clients that [fit](http://www.gizra.com/fit/).
 Our purpose probably strikes a chord with anyone who has implemented an IT project of any kind.
 We want to reach the clients that can appreciate that there needs to be a better way.
 Hence, for now at least, we believe our message best reaches seasoned executive who have seen enough web projects to get burned.
-They may have already resigned to the idea that that is how projects are run but know deep down that there has to be another way.
+They may have already resigned to the idea that this is how projects are run but know deep down that there has to be another way.
 Our target clients are medium to large organizations but really it's about any place a brave decision maker can successfully influence their organization to adopt a new, simple, and sometimes radical, way of doing things.

 **For** medium to large organizations